-This Policy Brief reflects upon the discussions at the 5th Florence Intermodal Forum that took place in Florence on 20th May 2019.
+This Policy Brief reflects upon the discussions at the 6th Florence Intermodal Forum that took place on 13th September 2019.

 On the dedicated webpage, the event agenda and all speaker presentations are made available.

 The attainment of seamless multimodal door-to-door mobility has emerged as a clear priority on the EU policy agenda.
 Having declared 2018 as the ‘Year of Multimodality’, the European Commission has over the past year put together a number of legislative and policy initiatives relating to better infrastructure, connections, incentives and digital solutions, with a view to promote the shift towards a fully integrated, multimodal and sustainable transport sector.

 Achieving this goal, however, will largely depend upon creating favourable conditions for transport users, which, among other things, include the creation of ‘multimodal ticketing and payment systems’.
 In practical terms, this means that the purchase of tickets in one go would enable passengers to travel using different transport modes provided by numerous operators.
 Different approaches to ticketing and payment systems have been observed to date across the different EU Member States, and, in some instances, even across different regions of the same country.
 It is becoming increasingly clear, however, that an overarching EU framework may be needed for the successful implementation of multimodal transport especially in cross-border contexts.